iho-ohi/S130PT/01_initiate/README.md

 *Comments: S-98 Interoperability Specification in S-100 Navigation Systems*

-*Comments (Sewoong) : If S-130 supports the navigational purpose, the S-98 applicability can be yes.
-But, so far, the S-100 implementation roadmap does not consider the S-130 in both Step 1 and Step 2.
+*Comments (Sewoong) : If the S-130 does not consider the navigational purpose, the S-98 applicability will be No.

 ---